 - Wind Power

 - Thermal Solar Power

-- CSP (Concentrating Solar Power)2
+- CSP (Concentrating Solar Power)

 - Photovoltaics (PV) or Solar Photovoltaics

 - Biomass

 - Bio-fuels

 - Geothermal power

 - Hydropower

 - Ocean/Marine Power

-Although they won't be analyzed in this course, it might be interesting to briefly comment on some of the more common non-renewable power stations (see Figure 1.4).
+Although they won't be analyzed in this course, it might be interesting to briefly comment on some of the more common non-renewable power stations (see Figure 4).

-- A conventional thermal power station uses fuels such as carbon, oil, natural gas or different combinations to generate electricity by means of a thermodynamic cycle (steam turbine). - A nuclear power station generates electricity using uranium as fuel by means of the nuclear fission process3.
+- A conventional thermal power station uses fuels such as carbon, oil, natural gas or different combinations to generate electricity by means of a thermodynamic cycle (steam turbine). - A nuclear power station generates electricity using uranium as fuel by means of the nuclear fission process.
 In nuclear fission, a "heavy" atom is split into lighter atoms, liberating a huge amount of energy in the process.
-In this way, heat is generated and used in a conventional thermodynamic cycle. - In a combined cycle power station electricity is produced by the conversion of the thermal energy of the fuel using two thermodynamic cycles: one corresponding to a gas turbine (normally using natural gas) and the other associated with a conventional steam turbine. - In a co-generation power station both electricity and thermal energy are simultaneously obtained.
-An advantage of this technology lies in its improved efficiency, given that the heat, which it is normally discarded in other situations, is used in this case, for example for district heating.
+In this way, heat is generated and used in a conventional thermodynamic cycle.